BoShen0/boshen0.github.io/_pages/about.md

 </p>
  -->
 # About Me
 I am an Assistant Professor in the [Department of Mechanical and Industrial Engineering, New Jersey Institute of Technology](https://mie.njit.edu/).
 I obtained my Ph.D. in the [Industrial and Systems Engineering](https://www.ise.vt.edu/) at [Virginia Tech](https://vt.edu/).
 I received my B.S. of Statistics from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/)  in 2017.
-Some of my profiles are available: [[Curriculum Vitae](https://boshen0.github.io/files/BoCV.pdf)] [[Google Scholar](https://scholar.google.com/citations?user=OO3dy4wAAAAJ&hl=en)] [[ResearchGate](https://www.researchgate.net/profile/Bo-Shen-22)].
+Some of my profiles are available: [[Google Scholar](https://scholar.google.com/citations?user=OO3dy4wAAAAJ&hl=en)] [[ResearchGate](https://www.researchgate.net/profile/Bo-Shen-22)].

 I am looking for self-motivated Ph.D. students with strong Math/Stat backgound or hands-on experience in experiments.
 More details are in [Openings](https://boshen0.github.io/opening/).
 Please contact me at :email: [bo.shen@njit.edu](mailto:bo.shen@njit.edu)  if you are interested in working with me.